engjen/cycIF_TMAs/README.md

 To run image processing of cycIF images, set up environment to run our mplexable pipeline as described here: https://gitlab.com/engje/mplexable

-To run image processing of IMC and MIBI images, set up an enviroment to run DeepCell, available here: https://pypi.org/project/DeepCell/
+To run image processing of IMC and MIBI images (image smoothing, segmentation and feature extraction), set up an enviroment to run DeepCell, available here: https://pypi.org/project/DeepCell/

 To run spatstat analysis, create an environment with a r kernel.